CristianaMoisescu/CristianaMoisescu.github.io/_harp/articles/must-read-books-of-2016.md

-We know you're eager to start that 2016 must-read list, so here are a few suggestions
+Eager to start that 2016 must-read list?
+Here are a few suggestions:

 **The Noise of Time by Julian Barnes**